androidessence/androidessence.com/_posts/2020-02-24-contributing-to-kotlin.md

 # Finding Samples To Write

-Unfortunately, there's no easy well to tell which parts of the standard library have samples or not.
+Unfortunately, there's no easy way to tell which parts of the standard library have samples or not.
 It's a little bit of trial and error clicking through the documentation.

 If a function does have samples, you'll see them as code blocks beneath the method: